kaushikakr/Advanced-Physical-Design-Flow-Using-Open-Source-Tools/README.md

 ./flow.tcl -interactive(for step by step flow run)

+./flow.tcl -design <design_name> for running the complete flow

 To import all the packages required to run the flow:
 %package require openlane 0.9